 Shielded metal arc welding is usually done manually and is the process universally used for field welds.

-For shop welding, an automatic or semi automatic process is usually used.
+For shop welding, an automatic or semi-automatic process is usually used.
 Foremost among these is the submerged arc welding (SAW),

 In this process, the end of the electrode and the arc are submerged in a granular flux that melts and forms a gaseous shield.
 There is more penetration into the base metal than with shielded metal arc welding, and higher strength results.